awsdocs/aws-organizations-docs/doc_source/org_troubleshoot_policies.md

 }
 ```

 The value of the `Statement` element is an object array\.
 The array in the example consists of two objects, each of which is a correct value for a `Statement` element\.
 Each object in the array is separated by commas\.

+### Policy document exceeds maximum size<a name="scptoolong"></a>

+The maximum size of an SCP document is 5,120 bytes\.
+This limit includes all characters, including white space\.
+To reduce the size of your SCP if you approach the limit, you can remove all white space characters \(such as spaces and line breaks\) that are outside quotation marks\.